DarshanAdiga/bertram-on-magpie/README.md

 ## Experiments
 **Steps Followed**:
 1. Get the preprocessed CC News corpus containing the **idiom single-tokens**.
-Prepare the context data from this.
+Prepare the context data from this (Mostly, you only need to prepare this once).
+Use the script `prepare_data.sh` to do this.
-2. Use this context data to obtain BERTRAM embddings, insert the BERTRAM tokens into another BERT model and save it. **Note**, the model produced with added bertram tokens will have a wrong vocab size in its config.
+2. Use this context data to obtain BERTRAM embddings, insert the BERTRAM tokens into another BERT model and save it.
+Use the script `train_and_update_bertram_embeddings_hpc.sh` to do this. **Note**, the model produced with added bertram tokens will have a wrong vocab size in its config.
 This needs to be corrected.
 3. The model saved by step 2 needs to be converted to a SequenceClassification model before proceeding to the next step.
+Use the notebook `exp_helpers/MLM_to_SeqClass_model_converter.ipynb` to do this.
 4. Get the MAGPIE dataset containing **idiom single-tokens** for sequence classification. **IMP:** Rename the single tokens (`<ID...ID>`) as BERTRAM tokens (`<BERTRAM:ID...ID>`) in train, dev & test datasets.
+Use the script `replace_with_bertram_tokens.sh` to do this.
+(Mostly, you only need to prepare this once).
 5. Train a Sequence Classification task on MAGPIE dataset & record the results.
+Use `hpc.sh` to do this.

 | Experiment | Code  | Context Dataset | Single Token Type | Source MAGPIE Dataset | Base Model | No of Examples | BERTRAM Status | Idiom Detection Status | Updated model |